2018 NAEd/SPENCER POSTDOCTORAL FELLOWS

 A primary goal of this proposal is to provide students a Science Dialogue Heuristic (SDH) that supports oral argumentation through a promotion of epistemic vigilance, which is an inclination for frequent questioning that recognizes the importance of critique.
 The proposed study will explore how classroom implementation of the SDH can work to improve the depth in which students express their thinking.
 Middle school science teachers will be trained to use a classroom response technology I have developed to promote argumentation, and the resulting oral arguments will provide a testing ground for iterative development of the SDH.
 Depth of thinking is operationalized in terms of the cognitive load complexity of arguments provided by students, and this complexity will be analyzed through an empirically-validated argument diagramming system that I have developed.
 Complexity analysis of students supported with the SDH will be compared to their counterparts not privy to the SDH.
 Not only can this proposed research help support students engaged in a new way of learning science, but the SDH stands to benefit peer-to-peer learning writ large, as the promotion of epistemic vigilance can benefit any domain where decision-making is necessary amidst a diversity of information and perspectives.

-Ethan Hutt is an Assistant Professor of Teaching and Learning, Policy and Leadership at the University of Maryland, College Park.
+Ethan Hutt is an Assistant Professor in the School of Education at the University of North Carolina – Chapel Hill.
 His research focuses on the historical relationship between quantification, education policy, and the law.
 In particular, Hutt’s work focuses on the numbers and metrics that are used to describe, define, and regulate American school systems and asks: Where did these numbers—whether grades, test scores, value-added measures—come from?
 How did they become central to the work of schools?
 How did they gain and maintain their legitimacy?
 What effects have they had for how we think about what schools can (and should) do?
-In pursuing these questions Hutt’s research has explored the history of the GED, grading practices, standardized test use, value-added measures, and longitudinal datasets.
-His work has been published in a wide variety of venues including Social Science History, Teachers College Record, Teaching and Teacher Education, and the Virginia Law Review.
+In pursuing these questions Hutt’s research has explored the history of the GED, grading practices, standardized test use, value-added measures, and measures of school attendance.
+He is the co-editor of Absent from School: Understanding and Addressing Student Absenteeism (Harvard Education Press, 2019).

 Long-Term Relationships: How Longitudinal Datasets Shaped our Views of Educational Attainment, Inequality, and the American School System